 Getting ready for big days on Amazon, like Prime Day, but also Cyber Monday, or any time period where your products will be in high demand means you need to create individual strategies for such days.
 Every element of the program should be tested: bids, budgets, ad creative, etc.

-Prime day on Amazon is obviously huge.
+One of the last but not less important Amazon advertising best practices is to organize your Amazon Calendar.
+Prime day on Amazon is too obviously huge.
 So huge, in fact, that Prime Day 2019 resulted in 175 million items sold on Amazon, which topped other huge shopping days–like Black Friday and Cyber Monday.

 Of course, planning and preparing to optimize Amazon PPC ads requires a global view and understanding of campaigns, audience engagement, and product positioning in order to invest smartly in the fast-paced world of Amazon PPC advertising.
 Hence, using tools that give visibility into every facet of your listed products and allow for real-time insights for scaling campaigns, is in fact crucial to make the most of your Amazon budget.

-If you liked this post and have any comments or questions on it, just leave your thoughts on the comments section below.
+If you liked this post and have any comments or questions on our Amazon Advertising best practices, just leave your thoughts on the comments section below.

 Keep tuned for more relevant posts!